Ficool

 "What do you mean by that?"

-"I saw how you looked when the wind lifted Roxy's robe."
+"I saw where you looked when the wind lifted Roxy's robe."

 "I'm just warning you."
-Daiki maintained his neutral tone.
-"We have children's bodies.
-We must act like children to external observers.
+Daiki kept his tone neutral.
+"We have the bodies of children.
+We must act as such before outside observers.
 That kind of... interest is characteristic of someone much older."

 A deeply uncomfortable silence.

 "Daiki.
 Am I a good brother?
 Do I make you feel... alive?
-Like this life is worth living?"
+Like this life is worth it?"

 The question took Daiki completely by surprise.
-He remained silent for several seconds, processing the raw vulnerability in his brother's voice.
+He stayed silent for several seconds, processing the raw vulnerability in his brother's voice.

-"Of course you do."
-He responded without hesitation.
+"Of course you do," he replied without hesitation.
 "I'm still getting used to all this, it's true.
-Having a family, being loved, everything.
+To having a family, being loved, everything.
 But... it feels good.
 Really good.
-Having a family that cares again."
+To have a family that cares again."

 "I think exactly the same."
 Rudeus fixed his gaze on the ceiling.
-"I thought I'd lost everything forever.
-That my life had ended in that dark and pathetic room.
-But with you here, in this new life, I realize that although life takes away brutally, sometimes it also gives back.
-And it even gives back twice as much good as it took."
+"I thought I had lost everything forever.
+That my life had ended in that dark, pathetic room.
+But with you here, in this new life, I realize that even though life takes away brutally, sometimes it also gives back.
+And it even gives back twice as good as what it took."

-"If I'd met you in that life...
-Believe me, I would have done everything possible to break through that void barrier that consumed me.
+"If I had known you in that life...
+Believe me, I would have done everything possible to break that barrier of emptiness that consumed me.
 I would have wanted to help you.
 I wouldn't have given up on you."

 Daiki grabbed his pillow and threw it with calculated precision.